Twipped/InterviewThis/README.md

 - Do the developers also have an on-call duty?

-- Does time working on incidents/problems afterhours, when on on-call duty, count as overtime?
+- Does time working on incidents/problems after-hours, when on on-call duty, count as overtime?

 - Are employees expected to be doing after-hours work while waiting on-call?

-##Developer Coordination

-- How is your team structured?
-  - How many developers do you currently have?
-  - How large are your team groups?
-  - Vertical slices or Horizontal?

-- Are teams seated together?

-- Do teams have isolated areas from the rest of the staff / other teams?

-- How frequently do team members find themselves in meetings?

-- Do your developers pair program on a regular basis?

-- Do you follow an agile methodology for project management (Kanban, scrum, etc)

-- Do your developers use screen sharing or collaborative coding tools?

-##Culture

-- What would my role at the company be?
-Where would I be working within the organization?

--	Why are you hiring for this position?
+## Culture

 - What is the rhythm to the work around here?
 Is there a time of year that it's all hands on deck and we're pulling all-nighters, or is it pretty consistent throughout the year?
 How about during the week / month?
 Is it pretty evenly spread throughout the week / month, or are there crunch days?

 - What made you (the interviewer) choose to join this company?
   - What do you enjoy the most about working here?

 - Who are the heroes at your company?
-What characteristics do the people who are most celebrated have in common with each other?
+  - What characteristics do the people who are most celebrated have in common with each other?

 - Is there a company reward system for employee accomplishments?

 - What type of people are successful here?
 What type of people are not?

 - Am I allowed or expected to take my work home with me?

 - What are the expectations with regards to hours worked, deadlines, and overtime?

 - How much vacation time do you provide?
-How much lead time is expected on vacation requests?
+  - How much lead time is expected on vacation requests?

 - Open office, personal offices or cubicles?